OSGConnect/connectbook/training/support/contact-information.md

 or visit the [help desk and community forums](http://support.opensciencegrid.org).

 To request a user account on OSG Connect, please visit the [website](http://osgconnect.net).

-To speak directly with a member of the OSG User Support staff during working hours (10 am to 4 pm Central), call 855-250-4510.